ShujiaHuang/mitoquest/README.md

 # MitoQuest: Human Mitochondrial sequencing data Analysis Toolkit

-A cross-platform, efficient and practical bioinformatic analysis toolkit written in C++, which is designed to call mitochondrial variants (SNPs and Indels) from sequencing data.
+A cross-platform, efficient and practical bioinformatic analysis toolkit written in C++, which is designed to call mitochondrial variants (SNPs and Indels), heteroplasmy/homoplasmy, MT copy number, etc., from sequencing data.

 Scripts to analyze mitochondrial sequencing data.